Farragut Naval Training Station: World War II

-Ground was broken on the 4,160 acre naval reservation in March 1942, and its first phase opened in early August; by September the base had a population of 55,000, making it the largest "city" in the state.
+Ground was broken on the 4,160 acre naval reservation in March 1942, and timber was cleared.
+Its first phase opened in early August; by September the base had a population of 55,000, making it the largest "city" in the state.
 At the time, Farragut was the second-largest training center in the world (behind Naval Station Great Lakes near Chicago), and liberty trains ran three times daily to Spokane, Washington, about an hour away.

 Rail service aboard the station was provided by the Northern Pacific Railway over a 5½-mile (9 km) line that connected to the NP main line at Athol.
 The first freight train reached the facility on 5 June 1942.

 A shipment of 75 lifeboats, removed from passenger liners held in port by war restrictions, was received in June 1942, and Wallace-born movie star Lana Turner, who was promoting War Bonds to base contract employees, made an appearance.
 The installation was formally activated in mid-September; a few days later, it was visited by President Roosevelt, part of a nationwide tour which was kept secret until he returned to the White House.

 In 1942, Lt.
 Commander Henry T. McMaster, supervisor of support services at the station, contracted photographer Ross Hall to produce group and portrait photos of all recruits and companies.
 Operator of a studio in nearby Sandpoint, Hall employed up to fifteen workers in creating a photographic archive of more than 300,000 images.

 The base was used as a prisoner of war camp in 1945, run by the U.S. Army; nearly 900 Germans, most captured shortly after D-Day, worked as gardeners and maintenance personnel.
 The POW's removed 8 in of snow from the football field just prior to the game against the visiting University of Idaho Vandals on 10 November, 1945.
 Migrating deer were a traffic hazard and hunting was prohibited on federal property.

 Over 293,000 sailors received basic training at Farragut during its 30 months of existence.
 The last recruit graduated in March 1945 and the facility was decommissioned in June 1946.